eval/envied/README.md

 ## Rails

-tl;dr use the `init:rails`-task to generate the necessary files for a Rails app (see [installation](#installation)).
+**tl;dr** use the `init:rails`-task to generate the necessary files for a Rails app (see [installation](#installation)).

+---

-With [Spring](https://github.com/rails/spring) being part of the default Rails setup, the exact moment to do a `ENVied.require` is a bit tricky.
+With the [Spring](https://github.com/rails/spring) preloader (which is part of the default Rails setup nowadays) it's a bit tricky when to do `ENVied.require`.

-The first time you execute a springified command (say `bin/rails console`), Spring will start the process (the server) from which forks are created to execute subsequent commands.
+The first time you execute a command (say `bin/rails console`), Spring will start the server from which subsequent commands fork from.
-Currently [a bug in Spring](https://github.com/rails/spring/pull/267#issue-28580171) causes the initialization of the new process to use the server's `ENV` instead of the actual `ENV`.
+Currently [a bug in Spring](https://github.com/rails/spring/pull/267#issue-28580171) causes the initialization of the forked process to use the server's `ENV` instead of the actual `ENV`.

 So if your `ENV` is not valid the first time you start Spring...: